truenas/documentation/content/SCALE/SCALETutorials/Storage/Pools/DatasetsSCALE.md

 ### Changing Dataset Inherited Values

 By default, many of dataset options inherit their values from the parent dataset.
-When the **Inherit** checkbox is selected, whatever setting has this checkbox selected uses the settings from the parent dataset.
+When the **Inherit** is selected, the setting that has this checkbox selected uses the settings from the parent dataset.
 For example, the [Storage Encryption]({{< relref "EncryptionScale.md" >}}) settings.

-To change any setting that can inherit the parent setting, clear the checkmark and then enter the desired setting values for the child dataset you are configuring.
+To change any setting that can inherit the parent setting, clear the checkbox and then enter the desired setting values for the child dataset you are configuring.

 ### Setting Datasets Access Controls

-There are two **Add Dataset** or **Edit Dataset** screen ACL settings in the **Advanced Options** settings that you need to configure to use ACLs, **ACL Type** and **ACL Mode**.

-You must select **NFSv4** in **ACL Type** before you can change the **ACL Mode** setting.
-The system changes the **ACL Mode** setting if you select **POSIX** in **ACL Type**.

-Leave the **ACL Type Inherit** checkbox selected to preserve the ACL type from the parent dataset.
-For SCALE, which is based on Linux, use either **NFSv4** or **POSIX**.
-Warning dialogs display after selecting either setting.
-NFSv4 is richer than POSIX and is used to losslessly migrate Windows-style ACLs across Active Directory domains (or stand-alone servers).
-POSIX ACLs are a Linux-specific ZFS feature, used when an organization data backup target does not support native NFSv4 ACLs.
-Since the Linux platform used POSIX for a long time, many backup products that access the server outside the SMB protocol cannot understand or preserve native NFSv4 ACLs.

-{{< hint warning >}}
-All datasets within an SMB share path must have identical ACL types
-{{< /hint >}}

-The **ACL Mode** setting determines how [chmod](https://linux.die.net/man/1/chmod) behaves when adjusting file ACLs.
-See the [zfs(8)](https://linux.die.net/man/8/zfs) `aclmode` property.
-When **ACL Type** is set to **NFSv4** you can select **Passthrough** to only update ACL entries related to the file or directory mode or **Restricted** which does not allow chmod to make changes to files or directories with a non-trivial ACL.
-An ACL is trivial if it can be fully expressed as a file mode without losing any access rules.
-When set to **Restricted** it optimizes a dataset for SMB sharing, but it can also require further optimizations.
-For example, configuring an [rsync task]({{< relref "SCALE/SCALETutorials/DataProtection/RsyncTasksSCALE.md" >}}) with this dataset could require adding `--no-perms` in the task **Auxiliary Parameters** field.

-For a more in-depth explanation of ACLs and configurations in TrueNAS SCALE, see our [ACL Primer]({{< relref "/content/References/ACLPrimer.md" >}}).

-For more information on ACL settings see [Setting Up Permissions]({{< relref "PermissionsSCALE.md" >}}).
+For information on ACL settings see [Setting Up Permissions]({{< relref "PermissionsSCALE.md" >}}).

 ### Creating a Dataset for a Fusion Pool